 Intestate Estates: If you die without a valid Will while residing in the State of Minnesota, you are said to have died "intestate" and your children or heirs will receive an "intestate share" of your property.
 In essence, the State of Minnesota creates a Will for you.
 Read more about Intestate estates.

 Blended family estate planning: Blended families bring a complexity to estate planning.
 Individuals want to protect their children from other relationships and the assets they had before they got married.
 At Martin & Wagner, P.A., our attorneys have worked with many blended families and have had them create a plan to carry out their wishes.
-Becky Martin and Ethne Hedren take the time to talk to you about your family, your goals, and the assets you brought into the marriage.
+Estate Planning Attorny, Ethne Hedren takes the time to talk to you about your family, your goals, and the assets you brought into the marriage.
 We help determine the best plan to preserve the assets for your children as well as your options for health care directives, powers of attorney and other estate planning directives that can impact your family.

 Martin & Wagner, P.A. attorneys offer a free ½ hour consultation.
 To schedule e-mail or call 763-425-6330.